RatseerOfRattesse/ratseerofrattesse.github.io/docs/Art/index.md

 ![two idiots fight each other with weird fantasy weapons while standing on the edge of a cliff](../assets/img/art/swordfight.png) was playing mini golf with some friends when they started dramatically stabbing each other with the clubs

+Strawberry Shortcake has failed to stop the Old Man from burning mysterious rocky outcropping in the middle of nowhere.
+Badass duel with 2000s nightcore imminent.

 ## style bullshittery

 06/11/2025

-![ari and bia portraits](../assets/img/art/style%20bullshittery.png) ari looks fine and bia looks like a demon ;-;
+![ari and bia portraits](../assets/img/art/style%20bullshittery.png)

+ari looks fine and bia looks like a demon ;-;

 ## its murdering time
 06/07/2025

-![ari and bia jump off a ship](../assets/img/art/GENOCIDEEEEEEEE.gif) zooooooommmmmm
+![ari and bia jump off a ship](../assets/img/art/GENOCIDEEEEEEEE.gif)

+zooooooommmmmm

 ## wooterfall